 It wasn't until then I noticed the people crowding around us.
 Xyanthe took my hand and gently pulled us back to the front of the crowd.

 "What's going on?"

-Astraea's eyes glazed over and she raised her hands above her head.
-She spread her silver wings wide as golden scales materialised into her grasp.
+Astraea's raised her hands above her head and spread her silver wings wide.

-"I Astraea goddess of justice, daughter of Astriaos titan of the dusk and of Eos titaness of the dawn, announce the arrival of a new mortal to this world.
+"I, Astraea, ambassador of the mortals, daughter of Astriaos titan of the dusk and of Eos titaness of the dawn, announce the arrival of a new mortal to this world.
 Callidora!"

 I could hear Astraea's voice resonate within me, across the meadow and to the land beyond.
-It was as if I could feel everything around me rejoicing at my mere presence in the world.
-Astraea herself was a sight to behold, the silvery gleam of her wings in contrast to the golden flare of her scales.
-As I watched in awe Astraea spoke once again in her rapturous voice.
+Astraea herself was a sight to behold and when I looked round.
+The other mortals were staring intently at the titaness as if they were looking directly into the sun, basking in its warmth.
+Astraea spoke once again in her rapturous voice.

 "May she be provided with everything she needs, may she be happy throughout her life until sleep takes her once again, may she be protected and never feel fear"